IgniteUI/help-topics/topics/02_Controls/igSparkline/00_igSparkline_Overview.md

 The following topics are prerequisites to understanding this topic:

-- [Ignite UI® Overview](NetAdvantage-for-jQuery-Overview.html): This topic describes the main features and benefits of the Ignite UI product.
+- [%%ProductName%%® Overview](NetAdvantage-for-jQuery-Overview.html): This topic describes the main features and benefits of the %%ProductName%% product.

 ### In this topic